-Before she went to bed, Gwen sent a LR Message to Elvia via the LRC device, petitioning for a conference on Sunday.
-It wasn't so much that she was going to reveal one of her direst secrets to Elvia.
-It was the solace she could gain by speaking to the healer and seeing her angelic face.
+Before she went to bed, Gwen sent an LR Message to Elvia via the LRC device, petitioning for a conference on Sunday.
+Her purpose wasn't so much that she would reveal her direst secrets to Elvia.
+It was the solace she could gain by speaking to the Healer to bath under her angelic light.

-Likewise, she sent an urgent communication to Gunther as well, asking to speak to her brother-in-craft about the encounter, concurrently requesting an opportunity to converse with Alesia, and Yue if she was available.
+Likewise, she sent an urgent communication to Gunther as well, asking to speak to her Brother-in-craft about the consumption encounter, concurrently requesting an opportunity to converse with Alesia or Yue.

-But first, there was her morning session with Magister Wen.
-Together, they could obtain some numbers, investigate a few possibilities, then go from there.
-Any plans made in haste would be purposeless if their knowledge was incomplete.
+After that, Gwen had her morning session with Magister Wen.
+Together, they could obtain numbers, investigate a few possibilities, and go from there.
+Any plans made in haste would be purposeless if their knowledge were incomplete.

-Gwen took another shower to wake up and wash away the fatigue.
-Her body felt tense and strung, yet her mind felt sluggishly strained by insomnia.
+Gwen took another shower to cool her feverish mind and wash away the fatigue.
+Her body felt tense and vital, yet her lobes felt sluggishly strained by insomnia.

-Towelling herself dry, she received a Message from Mayuree.
-The Message spell bloomed beside her ear.
+Towelling herself dry, she received a Message from Mayuree beside her ear.

-Lulan and Kusu removed themselves from the long table at once, ejecting themselves from their seats.
+Lulan and Kusu removed themselves from the long table, ejecting themselves from their seats.
 Together, they bowed as Gwen entered.

 "No!
 Don't do that!"
 Gwen moved to intercept, flustered by the formality.